Valley Cottage Library Reopening FAQ

 What types of Express In-building Services are available?

 The three appointment types will be Express Browsing, Express Internet and Children’s Room Appointments.
-Each 20-minute window will allow 2 patrons for Express Browsing, 2 patrons for Express Internet and one household (up to 6 members) for Children’s Room Browsing appointments.
+All appointments are for a 20-minute duration.
+Beginning March 8, 2021 there will be four Express Browsing Appointments (each available for up to two people in the same family), 2 Express Internet appointments, and one household (up to 6 members) for Children's Room Browsing.

 Can you tell me more about the Express In-building Appointments?

 Express Browsing appointments will allow users into the adult area to browse our new books, older fiction and non-fiction, large print, Spanish collection, DVDs, audiobooks, magazines, newspapers, video games, music CDs and the Teen Collection.